-FOO LAI BEE Finance Manager Malaysian, Female, aged 46
+FOO LAI BEE

+Finance Manager Malaysian, Female, aged 47

-Ms. Foo was appointed on 1 June 2014.
-Prior to her appointment, she was the Assistant Head of Accounts and Finance division of our subsidiary, Wellcall Hose (M) Sdn.
+Ms. Foo was being promoted on 1st June, 2011.
+Prior to her promotion, she was the Assistant Head of Accounts and Finance division of our subsidiary company, Wellcall Hose (M) Sdn.
 Bhd.
-She graduated with a diploma with London Chamber of Commerce and Industry (LCCI), UK in 1991.
+She graduated with a Diploma in London Chamber of Commerce and Industry (LCCI), UK in 1991.
 She started her career with C&T Management Sdn.
 Bhd. as an Accounts Clerk in 1994, before joining Solid Sector Sdn.
 Bhd. as an Accounts Executive in 1995.
-She joined our subsidiary in 1997 and was later promoted to her current position.
+She joined our subsidiary company in 1997 and assumed her career progression till present with our subsidiary company.